Checkout Charity Campaigns Succeed Because Most Consumers Say Yes

 Did you feel guilty when you refused to add a buck to your bill to benefit a charitable cause when you were at the grocery store last week?

-In fact, as we all have become acclimated to checkout charity, its success has bred more campaigns.
-We are all going to be giving more at the checkout, whether we're buying something online, picking up fast food or doing our weekly grocery shopping.
+As we all have become acclimated to checkout charity, its success has bred more campaigns.
+We are all going to be giving more at the checkout, whether we're buying something online, picking up fast food, or doing our weekly grocery shopping.

-The 2017 America's Charity Checkout Champions Report only compiles information about 73 million-dollar-plus campaigns by some of the most elite brands and charities, but the results are pretty astounding.
+Engage for Good, the professional organization for cause marketing only compiles information about 73 million-dollar-plus checkout campaigns by some of the most elite brands and charities, but the results are pretty astounding.

 Called "point of sale donation programs," just these major campaigns raised more than $441.6 million in 2016 (up 4.5 percent from 2014) and $4.1 billion over the past three decades.
 Forget donor fatigue when it comes to this type of charitable giving, as far more campaigns increased than decreased over a two year period.